richardlau/adoptium.infrastructurewiki/Manual-Setup-of-a-Nagios-Monitored-Machine-&-Removal-of-Machines.md

 Note: The `Add by Ansible` message is set when the machine has automatically been added via Ansible.
 When manually setting up machines, the description may be more important. i.e: `ci.adoptopenjdk.net`'s message is `AdoptOpenJDK - Jenkins server`.

 When adding a new machine to be monitored, it's important to add it to the correct hostgroup in the `/usr/local/nagios/etc/objects/hostgroups.cfg` file.
 If the machine is part of an already defined hostgroup (i.e. `spearhead` , `ibmcloud`, `marist`, etc), then all that's required is to add the hostname to the group's `members` field.
-If the machine is a new hostgroup / from a new provider, the hostgroup needs to be created, with the following template
+If the machine is a new hostgroup / from a new provider, the hostgroup needs to be created, with the following template:

 ```bash
 define hostgroup{